 Health, Safety & Well-Being

-1. Prepare the community, public safety and health services for anticipated climate change impacts.
+1. Prepare public safety, health, and community services for anticipated climate change impacts.

 2. Reduce emissions associated with the food system.